Wollemi Pine | FAQs

 Horticultural experts believe that having Wollemi Pines in gardens, homes and parks everywhere is one of the best forms of insurance against loss in the wild.
 As royalties from Wollemi Pine sales will fund ongoing conservation research, buying a Pine will not only help to protect the species but will also safeguard its continued survival.

-Although only a select few researchers are permitted to see the Wollemi Pine in the wild, members of the public can see trees at:
+Although only a select few researchers are permitted to see the Wollemi Pine in the wild, members of the public can see trees in the UK at:

-If you want to be one of the first people in the world to receive your Wollemi Pine, then place your order for one of these rarities without delay to ensure delivery or alternatively, visit one of the approved Wollemi Pine stockists.
-Pines will arrive with an information booklet, care label, sachet of mycorrhizal "friendly" fungi to help the growth of your Pine and also a certificate of authenticity to prove that you have purchased a piece of genuine Jurassic history.
+If you want to be one of lucky few to receive a Wollemi Pine, then place your order for one of these rarities without delay to ensure delivery.
+You can order your Wollemi Pine today by clicking the link HERE.
+All Pines will arrive with an information booklet, care label, antique gold label badge and also a certificate of authenticity to prove that you have purchased a piece of genuine Jurassic history.
 The 3 litre pine is supplied in a stylish coloured, printed pot.

 WollemiPine.co.uk has also teamed up with conservation partners Royal Botanical Garden, Kew.
 Kew, have been heavily involved with the Wollemi Pine since the early years of its discovery.
 When Kernock Park Plants were appointed the sole licensed grower of the Wollemi Pine for the UK in December 2005 Royal Botanical Gardens Kew already had 15 Wollemi Pines which had been planted in the spring of that year.
 These are in different secret locations in the arboretum at Kew Gardens and also at Wakehurst Place.